A Day Trip To Cambridge With A Teen And A Tween

 There are cycle lanes and paths all over Cambridge so it was very easy to get around, although we did have to consult Google Maps a few times as we got a bit lost.

-We cycled along the river through one of the many beautiful parks and made our way round to Trinity College.
+We cycled along the river through one of the many beautiful parks that Cambridge has and made our way round to Trinity College.
 Unfortunately all of the colleges were closed to the public because exams were still taking place, but we were able to view them from the river.

 The weather was glorious and the riverbanks were full of people with picnics making the most of the sunshine.

-I have always wanted to go punting down the river but I wanted to be able to enjoy it with Mark so we chose to do a tour, rather than hire our own boat.
+I have always wanted to go punting down the river but I wanted to be able to enjoy it with both Mark and I as passengers so we chose to do a tour, rather than hire our own boat.
 It turned out that luck was on our side and we were the only people in our boat – result!
+If you’ve always wanted to do a gondola ride in Venice but never had the opportunity, this makes a nice alternative and on a sunny day it’s easy to forget that you are in England and not on a city break abroad.

 Mark and I loved our day out in Cambridge and the kids had fun getting to ride everywhere, so it was a win for everyone.